 #7.
 Pumpkin Spice Fat Bombs

 If you wanted to cross pumpkin pie with pecan pie, you’d probably wind up with this fat bomb.
 These portable pumpkin and pecan fat bombs combine coconut oil, cream cheese, pecans, pumpkin puree, sweetener, cinnamon, and pumpkin pie spice for 24 servings of Thanksgiving dessert greatness.

 #8.
 Keto Pecan Pie Clusters

 These keto pecan pie clusters are like a deconstructed pecan pie you don’t have to sit down for.
-All it takes is pecans, sugar free chocolate, butter, heavy cream, vanilla, and your sweetener of choice to whip up these candy-shop worthy nut clusters.
+All it takes is pecans, sugar-free chocolate, butter, heavy cream, vanilla, and your sweetener of choice to whip up these candy-shop worthy nut clusters.
 And since they’re only a single gram of carbs per serving, you might want to double the recipe.

 #9.
 Pumpkin Cheesecake Bars